Last updated on : 06 Nov, 2025

 Read time : 11 min

-This pose also opens up the shoulders and the neck, stretches muscles in the shoulders and chest, strengthens the arms and also helps treat constipation.
-It can be significantly useful in relieving discomfort in the muscles of the back, neck and abdomen.
+This pose also gently opens up the shoulders and neck, stretches muscles in the shoulders and chest, strengthens the arms, and may help stimulate digestive organs, which could relieve mild constipation [1].
+It can be significantly helpful in relieving discomfort in the muscles of the back, neck, and abdomen.

-One of the main Bhujangasana benefits is that it helps improve blood circulation.
-With good blood circulation, your body’s cells can get enough nutrients and oxygen.
-Improved blood circulation also helps maintain hormonal balance.
-The other Bhujangasana benefits include:
+One of the main benefits of Bhujangasana is that it may support blood circulation, allowing your body’s cells to receive sufficient nutrients and oxygen.
+Better blood circulation may also support hormonal balance.
+Other benefits of Bhujangasana include:

-Bhujangasana, also known as the Cobra Pose, is a powerful yoga posture that strengthens and revitalizes the body while offering multiple physical benefits.
+Bhujangasana, the Cobra Pose, is a powerful yoga posture that may help strengthen and revitalise the body while offering multiple physical benefits [2].

 Bhujangasana not only strengthens the body but also has a calming effect on the mind, contributing to emotional balance.

-There are 5 types of Bhujangasana as explained below:
+There are several variations of Bhujangasana, as explained below:

-This is a gentle form of the classic cobra pose.
-It also involves lying on the stomach, but raising the body happens using the elbows, which are placed on the sides of the body.
-The pose is useful for those who have not previously done yoga, as well as those who have health problems in the lumbar spine.
-It stretches the spine and gradually, helps to improve flexibility in the back.
+This is a gentler form of the classic cobra pose.
+It also involves lying on the stomach, but the body is raised only up to the forearms, which remain on the floor with elbows close to the sides of the body.
+The pose is beneficial for individuals who are new to yoga or those with mild concerns affecting the lumbar spine.
+It stretches the spine and gradually helps to improve flexibility in the back.

-With fingers interlocked behind the back, lift the chest, head, and arms off the ground.
+Unlike the classic pose, for Sarpasana, the fingers are interlocked behind the back, and the chest, head, and arms are lifted off the ground without the support of the hands on the floor.
 This version strengthens the upper back and improves chest expansion.
-This pose helps in strengthening the back muscles, improving posture, and expanding the chest also enhance lung function.
+This pose primarily helps strengthen the back muscles, improve posture, and expand the chest, while also enhancing lung function.

-For this Bhujangasana procedure, lie in cobra pose and start humming like a bee, making a noise in your throat and lowering your chin.
+For this variation, assume the Cobra Pose and begin to hum like a bee (Bhramari), making a noise in your throat and gently lowering your chin slightly.
 Inhale and hum in one long, continuous tone, taking a deep breath when necessary.
-This helps in normalizing brain activity, reduces stress and nervous excitement, and provides psychological balance and relaxation.
+This practice helps in calming the mind, reduces stress and nervous excitement, and provides psychological balance and relaxation.

-Dynamic Bhujangasana Flow involves moving in and out of the Cobra Pose in a flowing sequence.
+Bhujangasana Flow involves moving in and out of the Cobra Pose in a flowing, rhythmic sequence.
 You start by lying on your stomach, lift into the Cobra Pose on an inhale, and lower back down on an exhale.
-Repeating this flow several times increases spinal flexibility, strengthens the back muscles, and provides a cardiovascular benefit by keeping the body in motion.
+Repeating this flow several times increases spinal flexibility and strengthens the back muscles.

-Here are some safety tips to keep in mind while doing Bhujangasan pose/position.
+Here are some safety tips to keep in mind while practising the Cobra Pose:

 The few don’ts or precautions that come under Bhujangasana are: